Essex Hemphill

 Essex Hemphill (April 16, 1957 – November 4, 1995) was an openly gay American poet and activist.
 He is known for his contributions to the Washington, D.C. art scene in the 1980s, and for openly discussing the topics pertinent to the African-American gay community.

 Biography

 Early life

-Essex Hemphill was born April 16, 1957, in Chicago, Illinois, to Warren and Mantalene Hemphill, and was the second eldest of five children.
+Essex Hemphill was born April 16, 1957, in Chicago, Illinois, to Warren and Mantalene Hemphill, and was the eldest of five children.
 Early in his life, he moved to Washington D.C. where he attended Ballou High School.
 He began writing poetry at the age of fourteen, writing about his own thoughts, family life, and budding sexuality.
 After graduation, he enrolled at the University of Maryland in 1975 to study journalism.
 Though he left college after his freshman year, he continued to interact with the D.C. art scene: performing spoken word, working on journals, and beginning to publish his first poetry chapbooks.
 He would go on to achieve his degree in English at the University of the District of Columbia.